tong-ari-krit/CS100_GenAIandGitExample/README.md

 This is a very basic HTML & CSS project used for learning Git and GitHub workflows, including local editing, committing, pushing changes to a remote repository, and deploying with GitHub Pages.

 ## Project Structure
+simple-web-page/
-├── index.html
+├── index.html     # Main HTML page
-└── styles.css
+└── styles.css     # CSS styles for the page

-- **index.html** – The main HTML page of the project.
-- **styles.css** – The stylesheet for the web page.

 ## Goal